Chairish

-Chairish is a curated online marketplace for high-end vintage home furnishings.
-Chairish accepts furniture and decor with a minimum listing price of $25.
-Listing items is free, and the seller keeps up to 80 percent of the final sale.
+Chairish is a curated online marketplace for high-end vintage home furnishings and art.

 History

 The company was founded by former fashion marketing executive Anna Brockway and travel industry executives Gregg Brockway (co-founder at Hotwire and TripIt, Andrew Denmark (co-founder at TripIt) and Eric Grosse (co-founder at Hotwire) in March 2013.
 According to the founders, sustainability is a top priority among most consumers, and millennials believe the resale market plays a big role in sustainability.
-In 2018, the company ranked No. 388 on the Inc. 500 list of fastest growing companies.
+Chairish accepts furniture and decor with no minimum listing price.
+Listing items is free, and the seller keeps only 55% percent of the final sale.
 In January 2019, Chairish announced the acquisition of New York-based Dering Hall, an "online discovery platform" for contemporary furniture brands and interior designers.
+In 2020, the company launched the Chairish Podcast hosted by journalist Michael Boodro.
 In 2021, the company acquired Pamono, a major European marketplace.
-The company was named to Newsweek’s Best Online Shops list in 2020 and 2022.
+In 2021, the company released its first Home Furnishings Resale Report, a study of the resale of home furnishings industry.
+In January 2023, the company launched The Chairish Art Gallery, a brick-and-mortar retail experience within the New York luxury department store Bergdorf Goodman.